gluneau/the-magic-story-machine/README.md

   day: 1,
   storyNumber: 1,
   commands: [],
-  startPhrase: '# Once upon a time,'
+  startPhrase: 'Once upon a time,'
-  toBeContinued: '## To be continued!'
+  toBeContinued: 'To be continued!'
 }
 ```